ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 {:step: data-tutorial-type='step'}
 {:table: .aria-labeledby="caption"}

-# Enabling dedicated hosts
+# Dedicated Hosts for Virtual Server Instances
+{: #dedicated-hosts-vsi}

+Dedicated hosts allows you to deploy virtual server instances on single-tenant compute hosts, ensuring isolation from other users.
+This setup helps prevent noisy neighbor issues such as performance interference caused by shared workloads in public virtual server instances.
+When using a dedicated host, billing is based on host usage rather than individual vCPU or RAM consumption.

+## Key Considerations for Deploying Dedicated Hosts
+{: #key-considerations}

+Following are the key factors to deploy the dedicated host:

+* This offering supports only static compute nodes on dedicated hosts.

+* The number and profile names of dedicated hosts are determined by the `worker_node_instance_type` parameter.

+* The current solution supports a single instance profile type from any of the supported families: bx2, cx2, mx2, etc.

+For more information, go to [Profiles](https://cloud.ibm.com/docs/vpc?topic=vpc-dh-profiles&interface=ui).

+## Enabling a Dedicated Host
 {: #enable-dedicated-hosts}

-Dedicated hosts enable you to deploy your virtual server instances on single-tenant compute hosts.
-Workloads under dedicated hosts can avoid noisy neighbor issues (such as, performance interference due to other users workloads) that they might encounter on public virtual server instances.
-When you use a dedicated host, you are billed by usage of the host, not the vCPUs, or RAM associated with your virtual instances.

-This offering can deploy static compute nodes on dedicated hosts.
-The number of dedicated hosts and the profile names for dedicated hosts are calculated from `worker_node_min_count` and `worker_node_instance_type`.

-Following are the key values for enabling a dedicated host:

-* When a dedicated host is enabled, you cannot have multiple profiles.
-  Dedicated host ensures no co-tenancy with other users offering enhanced privacy and security.
-It provides isolation at the hardware level, which is critical for sensitive workloads or regulated environments.

-* When a dedicated host is enabled, the length of the `worker_node_instance_type` should be equal to 1.
-But if the length is more than 1, then it displays an error.
+To enable a dedicated host, set the `enable_dedicated_host` parameter to true (default: false).
+Once enabled, all the static worker nodes are automatically attached to the same dedicated host.

+## Limitations when using a Dedicated Hosts
+{: #limitations-dedicated-host}

+1. Single Profile Requirement
+  * When `enable_dedicated_host` is set to true, you must specify only one profile in `worker_node_instance_type` parameter.

+  * If more than one profile is provided, an error is displayed:
+  Error Example:

   ```console
   Error: Invalid value for variable